Growli

 Light

-Dracaena prefers the middle of the household lighting range — bright enough to read by all day, but never in the direct path of midday sun.
+Dracaena wants the spot a few feet back from a sunny window — bright enough to read a paperback at noon, but the sun never falls directly on the leaves.
 Medium to bright indirect light.
 Variegated cultivars need brighter light to hold their markings; plain green forms cope well in lower light.
-A useful test: hold your hand a few centimetres above the leaves at noon.
-A faint hand shadow means good light; a sharp dark shadow means direct sun and likely too much for this species.
+A faint hand shadow at midday is the right amount; a sharp dark shadow means it's getting direct sun and probably too much.

 Watering

 Water dracaena when the top half of the soil is dry, every 10-14 days.
-The actual day count varies with pot size, light level, and the season — the finger test (or, better, lifting the pot to feel its weight) is more reliable than a calendar.
-Empty any drainage saucer after watering so the pot is never sitting in water.
+The actual day count varies with pot size, light, and season — the finger test (or lifting the pot to feel its weight) is more reliable than a fixed calendar.
+Empty any drainage saucer afterwards so the pot isn't sitting in water.
 Dracaenas resent soggy soil.
 Use rainwater or filtered water if tap water leaves leaf tips brown.

 Soil and pot

 Dracaena grows best in free-draining potting compost.
-Standard houseplant mix cut with 20-30% perlite.
-Repot every 2-3 years.
+A rich, free-draining houseplant mix — standard peat-free compost with about 20% perlite plus a handful of orchid bark for aeration — kept at a slightly acidic pH of 6.0–6.5, which limits the fluoride injury dracaenas are prone to (Clemson Extension).
+Avoid heavy garden soil and very high-perlite mixes; repot every 2-3 years.
 A pot with a working drainage hole is non-negotiable for this species — even free-draining mix will turn soggy in a closed planter.
 If you love the look of a decorative pot without a hole, use it as a cachepot around an inner nursery pot you can lift out to water.

 Humidity and temperature